helico-kalki/Kalki/README.md

 🤖 This program is 90% AI - I am **not good** at coding and actually not even in ambition to change this.

 🎈 The reason I wanted to create an image manipulation program was **designing** my own - all textures (and the layout) are by myself.
 In uploading this, I hope to see my vision take shape in the hands of the internet.
-This project also willingly **does not have any copyright**, you do not have to give me credit, just don't be evil making profit of something that's not supposed to do so.
+Due to risks with AI generated code and the PyQt6 license, this project is published under the GPL license, although I'd wish this to have no copyright at all.

 ## 📥 Installation
 🔽 Download the **ZIP** with the green **Code** button and get the *Kalki-main* folder out of the **ZIP**.